khajamoi/DB-Assignment/Answers.md

 1.1   Each product in the "Product" table belongs to exactly one category.
 1.2  Each category in the "Product_Category" table may have multiple products associated with it.

+2.Ensuring each product has a valid category:
-2. To ensure that each product in the "Product" table has a valid category assigned to it, you can set up a foreign key constraint on the "category_id" column in the "Product" table.
-This constraint will enforce referential integrity, ensuring that every value in the "category_id" column of the "Product" table corresponds to a valid "id" in the "Product_Category" table. an example of how you could set up the foreign key constraint in SQL ALTER TABLE product
+ To ensure that each product in the "Product" table has a valid category assigned to it, you can set up a foreign key constraint on the "category_id" column in the "Product" table.
+This constraint will enforce referential integrity, ensuring that every value in the "category_id" column of the "Product" table corresponds to a valid "id" in the "Product_Category" table.
+    an example of how you could set up the foreign key constraint in SQL ALTER TABLE product
                 ADD CONSTRAINT fk_product_category